 William J. Gibson

 William studied the genomic landscape of metastatic endometrial cancers and CYCLOPs genes as therapeutic targets in breast cancers as a graduate student in the Beroukhim Lab.
-He graduated from his MD-PhD studies in 2017 and is now a resident at Brigham and Women’s Hospital in 2019, and is now a fellow in Medical Oncology at the Dana-Farber Cancer Institute.
+He graduated from his MD-PhD studies in 2017, completed his residency in Medicine at the Brigham and Women’s Hospital in 2019, and is now a fellow in Medical Oncology at the Dana-Farber Cancer Institute.

 Travis grew up in Hawaii and went to school at the University of California, Berkeley, double majoring in physics and integrative biology.
 He worked in Rameen’s lab as a graduate student in the biophysics program of Harvard University.
 While a member of the Lab, his research focused on uncovering new cancer vulnerabilities predicted by copy-number alterations using computational genomics.
-Following the PhD, Travis enrolled in medical school at Harvard and MIT’s Health Sciences Technology program, and is now a resident at UCSF.
+After obtaining his PhD, Travis enrolled in medical school at Harvard and MIT’s Health Sciences Technology program, and is now a resident at UCSF.
 Travis hopes to follow in the footsteps of Dr. Beroukhim as a successful oncology physician scientist.

 Fun fact: In his free time, Travis is an avid hiker and amateur gardener.

 Jaeho primarily worked with clinical genomic data to identify genomic alterations that may help characterize various brain tumors for diagnostic, prognostic, and treatment purposes.
 He also focused on the genetic biomarkers for Avastin response in glioblastoma patients.
-He will be attending the Masters in Public Health program at Harvard School of Public Health in August 2017, prior to starting his fourth year as a medical student at Harvard Medical School.
+He obtained an MD and Masters in Public Health from Harvard School and is now a resident in Neurology at Johns Hopkins.